Now if you are like me you would’ve had no bake protein balls over the years from your local Health Food Shop.

 Most dried fruit these days are whole and need to be chopped up so they can easily be added to the mix.

-How to make the Protein Balls
+How to make this Protein Balls Recipe

 For some of the ingredients above it will depend on where you live and how hot it is weather wise, whether they are easy to work with when making your protein balls.

 Where I live it is quite warm most of the year so the ingredients are easy to mix together.

 This is the case with the coconut oil as it is liquid in the warmer times of the year and hard through the colder times.

 If it is cold where you live all the time, you may have to microwave a few ingredients for a short time so you can work with the protein balls to mix and shape them easily.